BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 1) Explore Vocal Placement Through Sensations

 As an aspiring singer, you should learn to explore vocal placement.
 You should know which voice placement you are most comfortable with.
 Each person has a comfortable resonant zone when singing.
 Some singers, for example, feel that their resonant zone is in their mask or nasal zone.
 Most singers also feel that their high notes are best achieved when situating their resonance up to their heads.
-Hence, specific resonant sensations are usually felt differently by different persons.
+Hence, specific resonant sensation are usually felt differently by different persons.

 Try to enhance your way of situating your resonance zone.
 If you want to become a great singer, you should learn how to position your resonance most powerfully and efficiently.
 This requires you to limit or lessen your excess frequencies in order to highlight your best resonance.
 In doing so, you can effortlessly ascend in range.

 If you want to explore the nasal resonance, you can start focusing on the front of your face.
 Concentrate on your nose and then move the vocal placement backward to your throat.
 A good exercise would be to put your thumbs right under your chin.
-Then, run your index fingers accordingly to where you want to situate your vocal resonance.
+Then, run your index fingers accordingly to where you want to situate your sound resonance.
 If you choose to position your index finger right behind your nose, then your voice resonance would tend to be bright and brilliant.

 You can also position your index finger on your cheekbone.
-Then, you should feel the resonant sensations right in front of your cheeks and your mouth.
+Then, you should feel the resonance sensations right in front of your cheeks and your mouth.
 Afterward, you try putting your index finger right before your ear somewhere between your ear and jaw.
-Then, situate the resonant sensations somewhere there.
+Then, situate the resonant sensation somewhere there.
 You can also situate the resonance of your voice somewhere on your neck right below your jaw.
 If you do that, your voice resonance will be darker and fuzzier.